evgnomon/evgnomon.github.io/content/docs/islam/index.md

 At this point B kills A because A said "Bye!", he was supposed to just say "White".
 ```

-Islam is the only way to make sure A wins.
+ISLAM is the only way to make sure A wins.
-It will be like this in Islam:
+It will be like this in ISLAM:

 ```plaintext
 A: It is white